 Reviewing a proof

 This short guide will explain the typical steps included in reviewing a proof, from start (opening a new proof) to finish (making a decision on a proof).
-It also discusses how to use our commenting and markup tools and advanced reviewing tools such as comparison mode.
+It also discusses how to use our commenting and markup tools as well as advanced reviewing tools such as comparison mode.

 Opening a proof

-In most cases, your proof reviewers will begin job by opening a proof via e-mail notification with a subject line of “New proof to review: Name of the proof".
+In most cases, your proof reviewers will begin a job by opening a proof via e-mail notification with a subject line of "New proof to review: Name of the proof".
 This email is automatically sent after the proof is created.

-The email message contains some basic information about the proof such as: thumbnail, version number, deadline time, status, list of other proof reviewers along with their decision statuses.
-Once reviewer is ready to start reviewing the file, he/she must click on the green “Open proof” button.
-It will open the proof inside the Proof Viewer in another browser tab.
+The email message contains some basic information about the proof such as: thumbnail, version number, deadline, status, list of other proof reviewers along with their decision statuses.
+Once a reviewer is ready to start reviewing the file, he/she must click on the green "Open proof" button.
+It will open the Proof Viewer in another browser tab.

 The Ziflow Proof Viewer is where reviewers will spend the majority of their time annotating, commenting, comparing and submitting decisions.

 Annotating, commenting and drawing markups

 If a reviewer wants to post a comment he/she needs to click on the "Add comment" button in the lower right corner of the screen, enter a message in the comment box and publish it by clicking the green button.

 Drawing a markup

 Draw a markup (or couple of them if needed) in order to indicate the specific place on the image that needs to be changed.
 Add your message in the comment box, click save and your markup with comment will be published to all reviewers.

 This process can be also done in reverse.
-First start typing your message at the comment box, then add a markup and click "save".
+First type your message in the comment box, add a markup and click "save".

 Replying to comments

-Let's say that reviewer opens a proof after some comments/markups and annotations were made.
-This reviewer needs to read all the content that was posted and give his/her feedback to the team.
+Let's say that a reviewer opens a proof after some comments/markups and annotations were made.
+The reviewer then needs to read all the content that was posted and give his/her feedback to the team.